mwpeltzer/Ball-is-Life-Project1/readme.md

 ###Introduction

-This will be a simple game where the player will be a ball.
+Ball is life is a simple game where the player will be a ball.
 The ball will have one function of bouncing up and down.
 The reason for this action is to clear hurdles that come towards the player.

 ###Approach

 The gameplay space will be created using canvas.
-The visualization of movement for the terrain will be completed using a function that will help me manipulate the x axis to give the allussion of movement along the screen.
+I will create the elements and create movement by modifying their x and y axis.

-I will then add a timout function to create 'blocks' that will randomly show up and move towards the player.
-The player will then have to time their key press to clear the hurdle.
+I then add an array to create function to create 'obstacles' that will randomly show up and move towards and move towards the player.
+The player will then have to time their key press to clear the 'obstacles.'

 The longer you last, the higher your score will be.
 If the player makes contact with a 'block' the game will end and store there score.
 You will then have the option to continue gameplay.